 We promote the children’s awareness of the local and wider communities by encouraging them to participate in acts of service and charitable and fundraising activities.
 Throughout the year, the children dedicate time and energy into thinking about other groups, in our community and beyond, who might need support.

 We have a well-regarded school choir who take part in various events throughout the year.
 As well as animating acts of worship in school and church, the choir participates in concerts and events in the local community.
 At Christmas we enjoy carol singing for residents of local care homes and at the “Carols Around the Tree” event we host for senior parishioners.
-We also participate in our annual deanery concert at St. Andrew’s Secondary School which raises money for the “Action in Africa” charity.
+We also participate in concerts with the local Choral Society.

 Through one of our teachers, we have established links with Kathini Primary School in Kenya.
 We fundraise to provide the pupils with pens and exercise books as these are in short supply.